Resurgence for the non-conformal Bjorken flow with Fermi-Dirac and Bose-Einstein statistics: Transseries and Borel resummation

 \subsection{Derivation of the resurgent relation}

-In this section, we review the construction of the resurgent relation.
+In this part, we review the construction of the resurgent relation.
 In this paper, we only consider the case reproducing the PT sector from the NP sectors, but other cases are also possible.
-See Refs.\cite{Costin2006TopologicalCO,Aniceto:2013fka,Aniceto:2018bis,Marino:2012zq,Dorigoni:2014hea} in details.
+See Refs.~\cite{Costin2006TopologicalCO,Aniceto:2013fka,Aniceto:2018bis,Marino:2012zq,Dorigoni:2014hea} in detail.

 We define $\widetilde{\bf X}:= U \bar{\bf X}$, where $\widetilde{\bf X}= (\widetilde{X}_{+}, \widetilde{X}_{-})^{\top}$ and $\bar{\bf X}= (\bar{\Pi}, \bar{\pi})^{\top}$, which has the following asymptotic form: \be \widetilde{X}_\pm(w) \sim \sum_{{\bf n}\in {\mathbb N}_0^2} \bm{\zeta}^{\bf n} \widetilde{X}_\pm^{[{\bf n}]}(w), \qquad \widetilde{X}_\pm^{[{\bf n}]}(w) = \sum_{k \in {\mathbb N}_0} a_{\widetilde{X}_\pm}^{[{\bf n},k]} w^{-k}. \ee Notice that $a_{\widetilde{X}_+}^{[(0,1),0]} = a_{\widetilde{X}_-}^{[(1,0),0]}=0$.
 For the simplified notation, we define \be \widecheck{X}_\pm^{[{\bf n}]}(w) = w^{-{\bf n}\cdot \bm{\rho}} \widetilde{X}^{[{\bf n}]}_\pm(w). \ee